 Supported Site Virginia Tech: Early Teaching Experience

-- We successfully developed and implemented the Enhanced Physics Outreach course.
+- We successfully developed and implemented the new course PHYS 3254 Enhanced Physics Outreach.
 Students have responded enthusiastically to the experience of working with high school teachers on physics outreach lesson plans.

-- We successfully integrated two PhysTEC students into the EDCI/ME 4455 Engineering Leadership and Management course (Robotics Program) which provided these two students with much experience working with high school students on the design and competition of a robot.
+- In the first year, we successfully integrated two PhysTEC students into the EDCI/ME 4455 Engineering Leadership and Management course (Robotics Program) which provided these two students with much experience working with high school students on the design and competition of a robot.
 The PhysTEC students were very enthusiastic about their experience in this program.
 Their parents were also pleased to see how much the PhysTEC students got out of this program.

 - We established a new course, PHYS 2404 Physics Outreach, an outgrowth of the long standing independent study course in our outreach program.

-- We initiated the Physics Learning Assistant (LA) program in the second year of the program, with 11 LAs in the Fall 2012 semester and 4 continuing LAs in Spring 2013.
+- We initiated the Physics Learning Assistant (LA) program in the second year of the program, with eleven LAs in the Fall 2012 semester and four continuing LAs in Spring 2013.
 In the second year of the LA program we had nine LAs in Fall 2013 and six LAs in Spring 2014.

 - Convincing parents that teaching can be a rewarding and successful career for their children is a challenge in recruitment.